Disability discrimination at work

 Discrimination arising from disability

-Discrimination arising from a disability may arise because of needs you have which arise from your disability, rather than from the disability itself.
+Discrimination arising from a disability may arise because of needs you have that arise from your disability, rather than from the disability itself.

 However, this kind of discrimination can only occur if your employer knew or should have taken reasonable steps to find out, that you had a disability.

 The only time that discrimination arising from a disability may be lawful is when/if your employer can show that the treatment can be justified and that it is ‘proportionate’ (which in plain English means that the goal achieved by the discrimination must outweigh the disadvantage incurred by the discrimination).

 Harassment related to disability

-This is when – because of your disability – you are treated in a way which makes you feel humiliated, offended, intimidated or belittled, or which creates an environment resulting in you having those feelings.
+This is when – because of your disability – you are treated in a way that makes you feel humiliated, offended, intimidated or belittled, or which creates an environment resulting in you having those feelings.